Canonical Portfolios: Optimal Asset and Signal Combination: Empirical Analysis

 \subsection{Signal Construction}

-As a demonstration of our method to a dynamic portfolio selection problem between equity sorted portfolios, we start with a single conditioning variable as our signal.
+As a demonstration of our method for a dynamic portfolio selection problem between equity-sorted portfolios, we start with a single conditioning variable as our signal.
 We consider the momentum signal as there is substantial empirical evidence that documents this anomaly in the returns of individual stocks \citep{jegadeesh1990evidence, jegadeesh1993returns}, industries \citep{moskowitz1999industries}, and of size and value portfolios \citep{lewellen2010skeptical}.
 This application is similar to \cite{kelly2020principal} for reproducibility.

 To construct a momentum signal, we compute for each asset the lagged one-month return defined as the simple average return over the previous 21 trading days.
 Similar to \cite{asness2019quality}, \cite{freyberger2020dissecting}, \cite{kozak2020shrinking} and \cite{kelly2020principal}, we rank the momentum signals across the assets from 1 to $N$, dividing the ranks by the number of assets, and then centering the normalized ranks to map the signals into the range $[-0.5, 0.5]$.
 This provides us with a set of dollar-neutral signals that are insensitive to outliers for which we further divide by the sum of their absolute values.
 This keeps the gross exposure (that is, the sum of the absolute amount of long and short positions) fixed since otherwise doubling the number of assets at any time $t$ will result in signals that are two times more aggressive even though the investment opportunities remain the same.
 We assume \$1 of capital is invested to \$1 of long and short positions.